glamorous/jQuery-Google-Analytics/README.markdown

 *  **debug**: when true, it will output informational console logs (firebug) or alerts
 *  **localhost**: when true, it will be available (and tracking) when developing on the localhost too
+*  **localextension**: default is this 'dev' so you can use an URL like http://website.dev instead of http://localhost/
 *  **trackPage**: when true, the basic pageview tracking is enabled
 *  **trackLinks**: when true, it will tracking all external links as events with label 'Visit'
 *  **trackMails**: when true, it will tracking all `mailto:`-links as events with